python-students-summer2024/dictionaries-exercise-yr2313/README.md

 A file named `main.py` is given to you.
 The code in this file must not be modified.
 You must write your code in `cookie_shop.py` such that running the `main.py` file runs the entire program.

 **Extra credit** -
 There is an advanced version of this assignment that you can optionally attempt.
 All extra credit requirements are indicated following the basic requirements.
+If doing the extra credit, be sure to...

+1. Complete the basic assignment in the given file named `cookie_shop.py`.
+You can use the automated tests included in the given code to make sure your basic version works perfectly before proceeding.
+2. Complete the extra-credit version in a separate file named `cookie_shop_extra_credit.py`.
+There are no automated tests to help you with this version.
+Feel free to update `main.py` to import your extra credit version, rather than the basic version, so you can run and debug it more easily.

 ## Cookie inventory